 - Perpetual Page Turner: This site has a detailed review policy and includes information from preferred genres right down to what happens if the blogger doesn’t like the book.
 Don’t like lists?
 Follow this blogger’s style and put down everything you want in your review policy.

 - Katie’s book blog: I like this one because it’s no-nonsense.
-I love no-nonsense and that can be seen in my review policy too.
+I love no-nonsense.

 This isn’t one size fits all, though.
 Your review policy is about YOUR reading habits.
 Identify the points you want authors and publishers to be aware of while contacting you and put them down in your review policy.
 For example, I can be brutally honest in my review, which is why I’ve included this line: “My review will be entirely honest.
 If it is a bad review, please note that I’m reviewing the book and not the author”.